-A huge part of travel for us is exploring the amazing food around the world.
-Luckily, Mexico City has 3 of the World’s Best 100 Restaurants!
-We decided to have dinner at Pujol AND Quintonil and Pujol came out as the evident winner.
-This is definitely a splurge meal but it’s an icon of Mexico City and still a deal compared to similar restaurants in cities like Paris or New York.
+Mexico City has 3 of the World’s Best 100 Restaurants and if you love food, definitely try out fine dining at Pujol!
+This will be a splurge meal but it’s an icon of Mexico City and still a deal compared to similar restaurants in cities like Paris or New York.
 Pujol is ranked #13 in 2018 in the World’s 50 Best Restaurants.
 Enrique Olvera uses rustic Mexican ingredients and flavours to present creative and innovative modern plates.

 You can choose from their classic tasting menu or the taco tasting menu.
-We did the classic tasting menu at dinner and it is 1998 pesos each.
+The classic tasting menu is 1998 pesos each.
 Unlike most tasting menus, Pujol gives you a choice for 3 of the courses.
 I don’t want to ruin the surprise of the menu but some of the standouts were their smoked baby carrot, soft shell crab taco that you make yourself, and a delicious tamarind ginger palate cleanser before dessert.